Bunogi/bun-8/README.md

 - g++ or some other compiler with C++11 support, makefile is only compatible with g++
 - SFML installed

-Graphics don't work and I can't seem to get it to compile right now, so ignore graphics.cpp for now
+Graphics don't work, so there.